Cheiridopsis pillansii L.Bolus

 Cheiridopsis pillansii var. pillansii, Cheiridopsis brachystigma, Cheiridopsis crassa, Cheiridopsis gibbosa

-Cheridopsis pillansii is a small mat-forming succulent that has very short stems with only 2 or 4 leaves.
+Cheridopsis pillansii is a small, mat-forming succulent with very short stems that bear only 2 or 4 leaves.
 The fleshy leaves are pale grey, smooth, with rounded ends and many dark dots (translucent in backlight) and each up to 1.8 inches (4.5 cm) long.
-The new leaves are shaped like a pair of cupped hands and appear from within the old leaf pair fissure which gives the impression of the plant having sets of alternate appressed leaves.
-The flowers are scented, usually yellow, but also pinkish or orange in color, up to 2.4 inches (6 cm) in diameter and appear in fall.
+The new leaves are shaped like a pair of cupped hands and appear from within the old leaf pair fissure, which gives the impression of the plant having sets of alternate appressed leaves.
+Flowers are scented, usually yellow but also pinkish or orange, up to 2.4 inches (6 cm) in diameter, and appear in fall.

 How to Grow and Care